dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 ### Options

 Below are the essential options that we'll be referencing throughout the developer journey.
-For the full list of options, see the [reference documentation](https://kjy6g-kaaaa-aaaam-abbnq-cai.ic0.app/docs/current/references/cli-reference/dfx-parent#options).
+For the full list of options, see the [reference documentation](/docs/references/cli-reference/dfx-parent#options).

 - `--identity <identity>`: Used to specify the user identity to be used with the command.
 - `--logfile <logfile>`: Used to write the command's output logs to a specific file.

 ## Upgrading to the latest version of dfx

-When a new version of dfx is released, it is recommended that the latest version be installed whenever possible.
+When a new version of `dfx` is released, it is recommended that the latest version be installed whenever possible.
 This ensures that you are benefiting from the latest features, enhancements, and fixes.

 To upgrade to the latest version, the `dfx upgrade` command can be used.
-This command will compare your current version of dfx to the latest version available, and if a new version is available, the command will automatically download and install the newest version.
+This command will compare your current version of `dfx` to the latest version available, and if a new version is available, the command will automatically download and install the newest version.

 ## Installing a specific version of dfx

-If there is a specific release of dfx you'd like to use, you can set the `DFX_VERSION` environment variable, then run the install script.
-The install script looks for the environment variable during installation to determine which version should be downloaded.
+If there is a specific release of `dfx` you'd like to use, you can set the `DFX_VERSION` environment variable, then run the install script.
+The install script looks for this environment variable during installation to determine which version should be downloaded.
 If no variable is set, the latest version is downloaded.

-To set the `DFX_VERSION` variable and install a specific version of dfx, run the command:
+To set the `DFX_VERSION` variable and install a specific version of `dfx`, run the command:

 ```
-DFX_VERSION=0.11.1 sh -ci "$(curl -sSL https://internetcomputer.org/install.sh)"
+DFX_VERSION=0.14.1 sh -ci "$(curl -sSL https://internetcomputer.org/install.sh)"
 ```

 ## Creating a new project with dfx

 All dapps on the IC start off as **projects**.
-Projects are created using the dfx command and subcommands.
+Projects are created using the `dfx` command and subcommands.

 To get started, we'll use the default sample app to demonstrate how to create a project and explore the default project structure that is generated when a new project is created.